Format(s)

 This course will provide a total of 40 CEUs.

-- How many in-person sessions will there be?
-Is it mandatory to attend all of them?
+How many live virtual sessions will there be and is it mandatory to attend all of them?

-There will be three in person sessions, all of which are mandatory.
+There will be a total of four live virtual sessions, all of which are mandatory.

-Yes, the online components of this course are self-paced and you will have approximately 2 months of access per module.
+Yes, this course is self-paced and you will have approximately 1.5 months to complete each module.

 All course materials will be available through Canvas, our online learning management system for this course.